Skip to Main Content

 It's great that ChatGPT can provide you with information - it's almost like a search engine, but remember that its knowledge is not current and that it's generating new text, so responses won't always be the same.

-It's important for you to critically evaluate the responses that you get from ChatGPT.
+It's important for you to critically evaluate the responses that you get from ChatGPT or Gemini.
 According to OpenAi, there are three limitations you should know about ChatGPT:

 • ChatGPT may create "hallucinations" - incorrect or misleading information that may sound convincing.
 Sometimes, these are facts that it makes up, but they can also be false citations or quotes.
 It might also take sides on an argument when you don't want it to.